grantjo78/grantjo78.github.io/_posts/2022-05-01-arc-servers.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code xxxxxxxx authenticate.
 ```

-Once authication has been completed successfully, the installation will complete with the below message
+Once authication has been completed successfully, the installation will complete with the below message.

 ```
 time="xxxx-xx-xxxxx:xx:xx-xx:xx" level=info msg="Successfully Onboarded Resource to Azure" VM Id=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"